AhmedMuhAshraf/Bazel_Exercise/README.md

 ## This Exercise is intended to get used to bazel commands and environment by building a simple App.

+The project is a simple app which prints different outputs on the console based on the build options that we provide, We got 3 options :
+1) providing "job=actor"
+2) providing "job=hero"
+3) providing anyother value to job or not providing at all each steps will print different string on the console.

 ### The Project structure is as follow :
 Bazel_Exercise  <br />
 &nbsp;&nbsp;app  <br />